timothyprojectGiG/JB_Math_Textbook/README.md

 This repository contains the files for An Introduction to Python Jupyter Notebooks for College Math Teachers.
 The book is currently undergoing editing, but we expect a final copy to be available sometime in Spring 2024.

-Book Editors: Paul Isihara, Thomas VanDrunen
+Book Editors: Paul Isihara, Peter Jantsch, homas VanDrunen

 Technical Editor: Claire Wagner